 Top Huawei Wearables

 Just like other top and Internationally recognized electronics brand, Huawei also carries various wearables.
-Their most popular wearables are perhaps the Huawei smartwatches that
+Their most popular wearables are perhaps the Huawei smartwatches that comes in three different versions for both men and women.
+There are currently three versions of this Huawei wearables: Huawei Watch, Huawei Lady Watch, and Huawei Watch 2.

 The first version of the Huawei Watch can be paired with any Android or iOS smartphones.
 It has a classic watch design with the full-circle face made from scratch-resistant sapphire crystal and AMOLED display, ergonomic button, and cold-forged stainless steel Casing.
 The Huawei Watch is also equipped with a speedometer, heart rate tracker, and a Google Now feature.
 The Huawei Lady Watch is essentially the same with the exception that they are embellished with Swarovski crystals and premium rose gold casing.